mosaic-group/openfpm-website/src/building.md

 ## Building OpenFPM

 OpenFPM uses CMake build system.
 For it to function properly, CMake has to be able to locate the dependencies of OpenFPM.
 If they are not installed system-wide, the following script passes their locations to CMake.
-Additionaly, the script assumes some _openfpm_ build parameters by default, e.g. build type, backend for CUDA-like code, enable/disable _numerics_ module, debug utilities etc.
+Additionaly, the script assumes some _openfpm_ build parameters by default, e.g. build type, backend for CUDA-like code, enable/disable _numerics_ module, debug utilities etc. These parameters can be modified inside _script/conf_CMake.sh_
 ```sh
 ./script/conf_CMake.sh $PREFIX_DEPENDS $PREFIX_OPENFPM
 ```
-The resultant CMake command is echoed to the terminal window and saved into the file _cmake_build_options_.
+The resultant CMake command is echoed to the terminal window and saved into the file _cmake_build_options_

 CMake config options are exported to header files to be used in the project
 ```sh